• Course Help: Frequently Asked Questions

 Troubleshooting playback issues on an external screen

-External screen connected through a cable: If you’re encountering playback issues while attempting to view courses on an external screen that’s connected to your device through a cable, please do the following:
+External screen connected through a cable or intermediary devices (dongles, docks etc.): If you’re encountering playback issues while attempting to view courses on an external screen that’s connected to your device, please do the following:

 2. Check that the cable is connected to your device correctly and that the cable is not damaged.

-3. If after confirming your cable is not causing the problem, you continue to encounter issues, please also try the troubleshooting steps above for your device’s built in screen (including, turning off any hardware acceleration on your browser).
+3. If you continue to encounter issues after confirming your cable or the accessories are not causing the problem, please try the troubleshooting steps above for your device’s built-in screen (including, turning off any hardware acceleration on your browser).

 Encountering audio issues?